 There is only a single explanation for everything - for the refusal to grant diplomatic assurances, for the refusal to question him in London: They wanted to apprehend him so they could extradite him to the U.S. The number of breaches of law that accumulated in Sweden within just a few weeks during the preliminary criminal investigation is simply grotesque.
 The state assigned a legal adviser to the women who told them that the criminal interpretation of what they experienced was up to the state, and no longer up to them.
 When their legal adviser was asked about contradictions between the women's testimony and the narrative adhered to by public officials, the legal adviser said, in reference to the women: "ah, but they're not lawyers."
 But for five long years the Swedish prosecution avoids questioning Assange regarding the purported rape, until his lawyers finally petitioned Sweden's Supreme Court to force the public prosecution to either press charges or close the case.
 When the Swedes told the UK that they may be forced to abandon the case, the British wrote back, worriedly: "Don't you dare get cold feet!!"
 Are you serious?

-Yes, the British, or more specifically the Crown Prosecution Service, wanted to prevent Sweden from abandoning the case at all costs.
+Yes, the British, or more specifically the Crown Prosecution Service, abandoning the case at all costs.
 Though really, the English should have been happy that they would no longer have to spend millions in taxpayer money to keep the Ecuadorian Embassy under constant surveillance to prevent Assange's escape.

-Why were the British so eager to prevent the Swedes from closing the case?
+Why were the British so eager to prevent the Swedes from closing

 We have to stop believing that there was really an interest in leading an investigation into a sexual offence.
 What WikiLeaks did is a threat to the political elite in the U.S., Britain, France and Russia in equal measure.
 WikiLeaks publishes secret state information - they are opposed to classification.
-And in a world, even in so-called mature democracies, where secrecy has become rampant, that is seen as a fundamental threat.
+And in a world, even the UN Special Rapporteur and by nor the CIA torture following 9/11 nor hurdle in the way: Iulian Assange. in so-called mature democracies,

+where secrecy has become rampant, that is seen as a fundamental threat.
 Assange made it clear that countries are no longer interested today in legitimate confidentiality, but in the suppression of important information about corruption and crimes.
 Take the archetypal WikiLeaks case from the leaks supplied by Chelsea Manning: The so-called "Collateral Murder" video.
 (Eds.
-Note: On April 5, 2010, WikiLeaks published a classified video from the U.S. military which showed the murder of several people in Baghdad by U.S. solhorrifying thing about this case is the lawlessness that has developed: The powerful can kill without fear of punishment and journalism is transformed into espionage.
+Note: On April 5, 2010, WikiLeaks published a classified video from the U.S. military which showed the murder of several people in Baghdad by U.S. sol-

+If we no longer know what our

+they are following, if crimes are no

+represents a grave danger to societal

+longer being investigated, then it

+governments are doing and the criteria

+horrifying thing about this case is the lawlessness that has developed: The powerful can kill without fear of punishment and journalism is transformed into espionage.
 It is becoming a crime to tell the truth.

 What awaits Assange once he is extradited?